Curriculum Vitae

 Translations

-• “Han Feizi” (selections).
+• “Han Feizi” (selected translation).
 In Philip J. Ivanhoe and Bryan W. Van Norden, eds.
 Readings in Classical Chinese Philosophy.
-3rd Ed.
-Indianapolis: Hackett, 2023, 323-381.
+3rd ed.
+Hackett, 2023, 323-381.

 • Mou Zongsan, Xu Fuguan, Zhang Junmai, & Tang Junyi’s “Manifesto on Behalf of Chinese Culture Respectfully Announced to the People of the World” (selections).
 In Justin Tiwald and Bryan Van Norden, eds.
 Readings in Later Chinese Philosophy.
-Indianapolis: Hackett.
+Hackett.
 (Due to inability to locate copyright holder, currently available only on Hackett website here.
 Planned for inclusion in print version of 2nd edition).

 • “Analects,” “Mencius,” and “Book of Filial Piety” (selections), in Margaret Pabst Battin, ed.
 The Ethics of Suicide: Historical Sources.
-New York: Oxford University Press, 2015.
+Oxford University Press, 2015.
 55-57, 86.

 • “Mozi” and “Zhuangzi” (selections).
 In Robin Wang, ed.
-Images of Women in Chinese Thought and Culture: Writings from the Pre-Qin Period through the Song Dynasty, Indianapolis: Hackett, 2003, 100-101, 109-112.
+Images of Women in Chinese Thought and Culture: Writings from the Pre-Qin Period through the Song Dynasty, Hackett, 2003, 100-101, 109-112.

 Special Journal Issues